EshayDev/Amimod/README.md

 - **Replace Hex:** `90 90 90 90`

 In this case, the `??` will match any byte in the third position, allowing for flexibility in the search pattern.

+**Important:** Wildcards (`??`) can also be used in the "Replace Hex" field, but **only** when the corresponding byte in the "Find Hex" field is also a wildcard.
+This ensures that you are not accidentally replacing a specific byte with an undefined value.

+##### Example with Wildcards in Both Find and Replace:

+- **Find Hex:** `48 89 ??
+5D`
+- **Replace Hex:** `90 90 ??
+90`

+In this case, the `??` in both the "Find Hex" and "Replace Hex" fields ensures that the third byte remains unchanged, while the other bytes are replaced.

 #### Handling Multiple Matches: